cagriisilak/CP468/README.txt

 (ADDITIONAL INFO: Many files such as files from group22_TermProject/venv/Lib/site-packages and group22_TermProject/build/main/main.pkg, and the file dist/main are MISSING from this repository as they were too large to upload to github.
-If anyone reading this needs access to those files, email me at cagri.isilak@gmail.com for the original file.)
+If anyone reading this needs access to those files, email me at cagri.isilak@gmail.com for the original file

+Take a look at Report.pdf for the project paper.